color-snake/colorsnake_electron/README.md

 Hi, since I primarily use mac os, I have it set up so that I can easily package for mac os, I don't like to develop for other platforms since I can't test it on those other platforms.
 Since this is an electron app, you can clone it and build it yourself!
-I use yarn, but am playing around with different package managers, and electron-builder to build.
+I use yarn, but am playing around with different package managers, and electron-builder to build. cd into app base folder to run install and start commands!

 I also kept this app very basic and did not customize the menu or anything.